PostHog/posthog.com/contents/tutorials/churn-rate.md

 The churn rate is the percentage of users who stop an action during a certain period.
 It is used to understand the negative changes in usage, revenue, or other growth metrics.
 Understanding churn rate is key to figuring out problem areas in your product.

-In this tutorial, we’ll calculate and visualize the churn rate then use PostHog’s features of session recordings, cohorts, and actions to lower it.
+In this tutorial, we will calculate and visualize the churn rate then use PostHog’s features of session recordings, cohorts, and actions to lower it.

 ## Step 1: Calculating churn rate